GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

 Trello
 ======

-You can import tasks from Trello using the ``trello`` service name.
+You can import tasks from Trello cards using the ``trello`` service name.

 Example Service
 ---------------